Chase County, Kansas

 When was Chase County, KS Created?

-Chase County was established on February 11, 1859 (Organized on March 15, 1859) from Butler County and Wise County (Old).
+Chase County was established on February 11, 1859 (Organized on March 15, 1859) from Butler County and the now extinct Wise County (Old).
 The county was named in honor of Salmon Portland Chase (1808-1873), in turn governor of Ohio, United States senator, Secretary of the Treasury, and chief justice of the U.S. Supreme Court.

 What cities and towns are in Chase County, KS?